-All states and territories have linked the Teacher Standards to registration, with some referencing the Teacher Standards in the professional learning requirements for teachers, and others linking salary to the certification of teachers at the Highly Accomplished and Lead Teacher (HALT) levels.
+The Australian Professional Standards for Teachers (the Teacher Standards) and have been important milestones in defining what quality means in the profession.
+All states and territories have linked the Teacher Standards to registration requirements, some referencing the Teacher Standards in the professional learning requirements for teachers and others link salary to the certification of teachers at the Highly Accomplished and Lead Teacher (HALT) levels.